EiE and Crisis-Sensitive Planning

 (c) UNICEF 0439728

-In recent years, crisis-sensitive educational planning has become a priority for education authorities in many countries affected by crises.
-Crisis-sensitive educational planning involves identifying and analysing the risks to education posed by conflicts, natural hazards, climate change and epidemics among others.[ii]
-This means understanding how these risks impact education systems in order to ensure that education systems can better prevent, prepare for, respond to, and recover from crises, and ultimately ensure educational continuity.
-The aim is to lessen the negative impact of risks on education service delivery while at the same time fostering the development of education policies and programmes that will help prevent future crises arising in the first place.
+One key tool to address the detrimental effects of crises on education is advance planning.
+In recent years, crisis-sensitive educational planning has therefore become a priority for education authorities in many crisis-affected countries.
+It serves to strengthen the resilience of learners, education personnel, and education systems, and ensure educational continuity.
+Crisis-sensitive educational planning supports the identification of risks that crises such as conflicts, natural hazards, and epidemics pose to education.
+It also helps to assess their potential impacts and determine how education systems can better prevent, prepare for, respond to, and recover from crisis, and so ultimately ensure educational continuity.[ii]
+At the same time, effective crisis-sensitive planning fosters the development of education policies and programmes that help prevent crises arising in the first place.

 What We Know